 Sales reps drive profits and overall success in nearly every industry, but truly talented salespeople are a rare commodity.

 Still, even if you’re a born salesman, don’t assume you can waltz right into any open position.
-While your skills might put you at the front of the pack, you still need a stellar resume to get noticed.
+While your skills might put you at the front of the pack, you still need a stellar resume (better yet, a graphic resume) to get noticed.

 To help us learn what works and what doesn’t in a sales resume, we spoke to Certified Personnel Consultant (CPC) and resume guru Melanie Diotte, the Chief Recruitment Officer and founder of Eximius Personnel, a recruitment firm specialized in placing sales and marketing professionals.